ionrock/xenv/README.md

 [![GoDoc](https://godoc.org/github.com/ionrock/xenv?status.svg)](https://godoc.org/github.com/ionrock/xenv)

+Xenv provides an executable environment make using configuration consistent between development, CI/CD and production.
+Often times when we start working on a project we need to establish some basic requirements such as environment variables and standard processes that need to be run.
+These requirements are often duplicated in CI/CD and again in production.
+This is an error prone process that is difficult to debug during deployment and when there is a problem.

-Xenv provides an executable environment for managing a process at runtime.
-Whether that is managing environment variables, starting sidecar / helper processes or performing small pre/post tasks, `xenv` makes it possible to encapsulate complexity found in configuration management, init systems and orchestration systems.
+Xenv solves these sorts of issues by providing a dynamic, yet consistent means of managing environment variables, starting sidecar / helper processes or performing small pre/post tasks.

 ## Usage